-Data Snapshot-2016
+Data Snapshot-2018

-Overview of the 2016 MPC Annual Report
+Overview of the 2018 MPC Annual Report

-In 2008, poisoning became the leading cause of injury-related death in the U.S.1 The Maryland Poison Center (MPC), a service of the University of Maryland School of Pharmacy, has provided poisoning treatment advice, education, and prevention services to Marylanders since 1972.
-In 2016, the MPC answered over 44,000 calls; more than 32,000 of which were related to people coming into contact with dangerous or potentially dangerous substances ("exposures").
+Poisoning continues to be the leading cause of injury related death in the U.S.1 The Maryland Poison Center (MPC), a service of the University of Maryland School of Pharmacy, has provided poisoning treatment advice, education, and prevention services to Marylanders since 1972.
+In 2018, the MPC managed more than 39,000 cases; more than 30,000 of which were related to people coming into contact with dangerous or potentially dangerous substances ("exposures").